 We'd love to have you visit!
 When you do, we have lots for you to experience, and more to come in the near future.
 We have an entire 48 acres for you to explore on your own, with friends or loved ones, or as a family.

-We are proud to offer different types of tours to accommodate you.
+We are proud to offer different types of transportation and tours to accommodate you.